thumbliner/thumbliner/art.md

 ---

-> “Time is a necessary representation, lying at the foundation of all our intuitions.”<br>
-> — Immanuel Kant

----

 ## **Trance with Khusrow** by Kavita Seth & Kanishk Seth
 ### You Pick: 2.
 Chashm-e-Maste or 3.
 Man Qunto Maula
 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"